 Most of these sites use a point system based on your participation.
 The more you participate, the more points you earn.
 Once you have enough, you can redeem them for PayPal cash, merchandise, and Amazon gift codes.

-3. Selling Crafts Online
+3. Online Sales

 4. Music Reviews